Simply Safe Kids

 Abusers are hoping that we continue to feel awkward about this topic because a lack of education creates more opportunities for them.
 So here, we start talking about it!

-Included in this course are materials for you and your kids, and access to a closed Facebook group for parents to ask questions and share ideas and resources.
+Included in this course are materials for you and your kids, and access to a private Facebook group for parents to ask questions and share ideas and resources.

 This course is FREE and can be completed in less than an hour!